javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     Please note how memory management works here.
 When `makeCounter()` call finished some time ago, its Lexical Environment was retained in memory, because there's a nested function with `[[Environment]]` referencing it.

-    Generally, a Lexical Environment object lives until there is a function which may use it.
+    Generally, a Lexical Environment object lives as long as there is a function which may use it.
 And when there are none, it is cleared.

 6. The call to `counter()` not only returns the value of `count`, but also increases it.
 Note that the modification is done "in place".
 The value of `count` is modified exactly in the environment where it was found.